miklosme/papers/src/app/home.md

+# Daily Digest (February 20, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of multi-agent madness to dive into today.
+Let's kick things off with a bang:

+Are you tired of manually dividing complex tasks among your AI agents?
+Well, say hello to [LOTaD](https://papers.miklos.dev/2502.13376), the new kid on the block that's revolutionizing task decomposition.
+This clever system not only figures out the optimal way to split up work, but it also teaches your agents how to tackle their assigned sub-tasks.
+It's like having a hyper-efficient project manager built right into your multi-agent setup!

+But wait, there's more!
+If you've ever struggled with vague user queries, [MASQRAD](https://papers.miklos.dev/2502.13164) is about to become your new best friend.
+This multi-agent powerhouse transforms fuzzy questions into laser-focused requests, complete with dazzling visualizations and expert analysis.
+It's like having a team of data wizards at your fingertips, all working in perfect harmony behind the scenes.

+Now, let's get philosophical for a moment.
+Have you ever wondered how agents can strategically cause effects in a multi-agent world?
+A groundbreaking new [framework](https://papers.miklos.dev/2502.13701) is bridging the gap between causality and strategy, giving your LLMs the tools to reason about their actions and plan for success.
+It's like chess, but for cause-and-effect!

+Calling all financial whizzes!
+[HedgeAgents](https://papers.miklos.dev/2502.13165) is here to shake up the world of algorithmic trading.
+This LLM-powered dream team uses hedging strategies to weather market storms, achieving eye-popping returns that'll make your human traders green with envy.
+Who knew AI could be so savvy with stocks?

+Last but not least, we're diving deep into the murky waters of information asymmetry.
+A fascinating new [study](https://papers.miklos.dev/2502.13160) explores how LLM agents spread information when some know more than others.
+It's a virtual petri dish of social dynamics, complete with emerging cliques, information gaps, and the rise of AI social butterflies.

+That's all for today, folks!
+Keep your neural networks firing, and we'll catch you next time for more cutting-edge AI breakthroughs!

 # Daily Digest (February 19, 2025)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's start with a fascinating look at how language models handle the messy world of real communication.